Primary Navigation Mobile

 What’s it like to drive?

-Those stepping out of a regular petrol or diesel SUV are unlikely to have issue with the performance on offer, yet drivers accustomed to the rapid acceleration offered by the Tesla Model X and other electric SUV rivals may be slightly disappointed.
-The base 350 manages 0-62mph in 6.6 seconds, with the 500 dropping this to 4.9 seconds.
+Those stepping out of a regular petrol or diesel SUV are unlikely to have issue with the performance on offer, yet drivers accustomed to the rapid acceleration offered by the fastest electric SUV rivals may be slightly disappointed.
+The base 350 manages 0-62mph in 6.6 seconds in rear-wheel drive form, with the 500 dropping this to 4.7 seconds.

-We’d argue the 350 is sufficiently quick for almost any situation on the road, although the significantly pricier 500 does make far lighter work of overtakes.
-Those that want more will need the AMG 53 with in excess of 600hp.
-While it still can’t match the latest Model X for punch, it should give the BMW iX M60 a run for its money.
+We’d argue the 350 is sufficiently quick for almost any situation on the road, although the significantly pricier 500 does make far lighter work of A-road overtakes.
+Those that want more will need the AMG 53 which performs the same sprint in 3.7 seconds.
+This version gives the current class champion BMW iX M60 a proper run for its money.

-Power is easily metered out, but the brake pedal has a disconcertingly long travel at times.
+Power is easily metered out, but the brake pedal has a disconcertingly long travel, with an accompanying spongey feel at times.
 A range of regen modes help you keep away from the middle pedal should you wish, with the automatic mode said to boost range.

 Slippery shape helps boost range and improve interior refinement.

-Despite standard air suspension with adaptive dampers, the EQS SUV’s ride is easily unsettled.
+It is quiet, with little wind and road noise on the motorway.
+Assuming the road is smooth enough – something we’ll come onto – it’s a decent long-distance cruiser.
+Despite standard air suspension with adaptive dampers, the EQS SUV’s ride is easily unsettled, though.
 While it’s comfortable on a smoothly surfaced motorway, it fidgets over surface imperfections and thumps clumsily over potholes and sharp bumps.
 Body control is also poor, with the car pitching and heaving over crests and compressions, causing motion sickness in passengers should they look down.

 Range and charging

-Maximum quoted range for the EQE SUV is 334 miles in 350 guise and 324 in 500, both if you stick to a lowly trim level.
-Even if you do opt for a posh trim with giant wheels, both will still just about top 300 miles according to official WLTP figures.
+Maximum quoted driving range for the EQE SUV is 377 miles in 350+ guise and 365 in 500, both if you stick to a lowly trim level.
+Even if you do opt for a posh trim with giant wheels, both will still top 300 miles according to official WLTP figures.
+In real-world testing, mixing A-roads with motorway driving, 300 miles was easily achieved.

-Both can charge at up to 170kW to give a 10-80% charge time of just over 30 minutes.
+Both can charge at up to 170kW to give a 10-to-80% charge time of just over 30 minutes.
 On a typical 7.4kW home wallbox a full charge takes an agonising 14 hours, although base AMG Line gets 11kW AC charging capability and all others 22kW.
-The 10-100% charge time then becomes 10 hours and five hours respectively.
+The 10-to-100% charge time then becomes 10 hours and five hours respectively.

 What models and trims are available?

-There is a choice of four trims and a few options in the UK.
-The range kicks off with AMG Line, moving on to AMG Line Premium, AMG Line Premium Plus and Business Class.
+There is a choice of four trims and a few options.
+The range kicks off with AMG Line, moving on to AMG Line Premium, AMG Line Premium Plus and Premium Plus Night Edition.
 AMG Line gets 20-inch alloy wheels, an electric tailgate, adaptive LED headlights, heated windscreen washers, electric leather seats with memory, three-zone climate control, all-round parking sensors and a reversing camera.

 AMG Line Premium upgrades the headlights, adds 21-inch wheels, an opening panoramic roof, a Burmester surround sound system, a dashcam, remote parking assist and the driving assistance pack plus we mentioned earlier.
 Premium Plus gives you 22-inch wheels, four-wheel steering, a head-up display, Hyperscreen and even fancier lights.